On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

-\begin{corollary} Let $G$ be a connected countable graph.
-If $G$ is compact, then has a rayless spanning tree. \end{corollary}
+\begin{corollary} Let $G$ be a graph.
+If $G$ is compact, then $G$ has a rayless spanning tree. \end{corollary}

-\begin{proof} Consider the spanning tree given with finitely many internal vertices given by Theorem \ref{domin}.
-Since the set of internal vertices are finite, this spanning tree can not has a ray.
-Then there is a rayless spanning tree. \end{proof}
+\begin{proof} By Theorem~\ref{teocomp2}, the graph $G$ has a finite dominating set.
+Observe that $G$ has finitely many connected components.
+If $G$ is finite, there is nothing to prove.
+Suppose, then, that $G$ is infinite.
+Consider the spanning tree with finitely many internal vertices provided by Theorem~\ref{domin}.
+Since the set of internal vertices is finite, this spanning tree cannot contain a ray.
+Therefore, there exists a rayless spanning tree in $G$. \end{proof}